I’m Veronica Leigh (V Leigh) Carr, surrealist and naturalist with head in the clouds and feet in the forest.

 What art do you create?

-I typically create series of related pieces.
+I typically create series of related pieces, my style ever-evolving.
 The art of illustration is dear to me, and some of my work has a storytelling aspect.
-This is combined with my love of nature–and a little dash of hippie-psychedelia.
+This is combined with my love of nature–and a dash of hippie-psychedelia.

-I’ve worked in everything from watercolor to wood ash, but I especially enjoy oil pastel.
+I’ve worked in everything from watercolor to wood ash, but I especially enjoy the unique, versatile medium of oil pastel.
 It’s a relative newcomer to the art world.
 Like oil paint in a crayon, it has rich color and smooth but sculptural texture.
-There’s nothing quite like this versatile medium.
-I want to inspire more people to try it.
+My other love is ebru marbling: a joyful, messy 800-year-old art form made “new” again in the medium of acrylics.

 What challenges you in your art?